MicaelTargino/C/README.md

 ### Dynamic Size Arrays

 - ✅ **Implement a Vector**: Create your own dynamic size array (similar to C++ vector) that can resize itself as items are added or removed.
-- **Array of Strings**: Dynamically allocate an array of strings where each string is also dynamically allocated.
-Implement functions to add, remove, and search for strings.
 - **Merge Arrays**: Write a function to merge two dynamically allocated arrays into a new dynamically allocated array, ensuring no memory leaks.

 ### Strings